LODSContent/MD-100T00-Windows10/Instructions/Labs/0901-Configuring Windows Defender.md

 In this exercise you will learn how to configure Windows Defender.

 ### Scenario
 You've been asked to test if Windows Defender is properly working on LON-CL3.
-You've decided to simulate a virus using a special test file, sample.txt, located in \\\\LON-DC1\\labfiles\\Threat folder, to see if it will be properly detect as a virus.
+You've decided to simulate a virus using a special test file, sample.txt, located in \\\\LON-DC1\\labfiles\\Threat folder, to see if it will be properly detected as a virus.

 ### Task 1: Perform a quick scan
 1. Sign in to @lab.VirtualMachine(LON-CL3).SelectLink as +++**Adatum\\Administrator**+++ with the password +++**Pa55w.rd**+++.